nuclio/nuclio/docs/concepts/architecture.md

 Runtimes can have multiple independent parallel workers (for example, Go routines, Python asyncio, Akka, or threads) to enable non-blocking operations and maximize CPU utilization.

-nuclio currently supports three types of processor runtime implementations:
+Nuclio currently supports three types of processor runtime implementations:

 1.	**Native** - for real-time and inline Go or C-based routines.
 2.	**SHMEM** - for shared-memory languages, such as Python, Java, and Node.js.
 The processor communicates with the SHMEM function runtime through zero-copy shared-memory channels.